HomeArtAmerican Architectural Styles Throughout The Years

 Colonial

-Georgian Colonial architecture buildings are characterized by several key traits:
+Georgian Colonial buildings share several key traits:

 • Multi-pane windows